-Neera has funded healthcare for 41 patients in 8 countries.
+Neera has funded healthcare for 62 patients in 11 countries.

-Savin is a 31-year-old rice and vegetable farmer from Cambodia.
-She has two daughters, and in her free time she enjoys doing the housework and preparing meals for her family.
-Seven years ago, Savin had an ear infection.
+Dany is 29-years-old.
+She is married and her husband is a farmer.
+Together they have one son.
+When Dany's not caring for her very active child, she likes to go through Facebook and watch TV.
+For the past ten years, she has had consistent right ear discharge and pain.
+When she was a child, she had surgery for an abscess near her right ear.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
-For this reason, Savin experiences hearing loss, ear drainage, headache, and tinnitus.
-She is unable to hear other clearly and has a difficult time communicating with her family.
-Savin traveled to our medical partner's care center to receive treatment.
-On November 18, she will undergo a mastoidectomy procedure in her right ear.
+For this reason, Dany experiences hearing loss and ear discharge.
+It is difficult for her to hear or communicate with others.
+Dany traveled to our medical partner's care center to receive treatment.
+On January 14th, she will undergo a mastoidectomy procedure in her right ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
-Our medical partner, Children's Surgical Centre, is requesting $842 to fund this procedure.
+Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-Savin said, "I hope that after surgery, I will no longer have any ear infections and the discharge will stop so I can hear clearly again."
+"I really hope that after the operation my ear will be better, the hearing will be normal, the ear discharge and pain will all be gone," Dany said.